gorkemc/NYC-flight-delay-prediction/README.md

 ### 1. Linear Regression
 With the features decided, a linear regression model is applied.
-Mean quared error of this model corresponded to 87.6 which is approximately 9.4 minutes error margin.
+Mean squared error of this model corresponded to 87.6 which is approximately 9.4 minutes error margin.

 ```r
 yhat.test.lm <- predict(fit.lm, dd.test)